github-xiaogang/woodpecker/plugin.md

 title: Plugin
 ---

-### WoodPecker provides a communication channel between mac client and app, and defines a friendly Api for developer, so we can custom a plugin tool very easily.
+### Woodpecker provides a communication channel between mac client and app, and defines a friendly Api for developer, so we can custom a plugin tool very easily.